seance/paraverse/pages/characters.md

 ##### Monastery

 An austere and forbidding place for the study of the divine, often located in inaccessible places.
-TODO.
+Spell sustain `+1`.
+Unlock a Divine Rite and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Rite.

 ##### Priest

-Ordained in the Light of the Divine, a Priest commands fear in the hearts of sinners, and no one is without sin. `+1` WIL, TODO.
+Ordained in the Light of the Divine, a Priest commands fear in the hearts of sinners, and no one is without sin. `+1` WIL.
+Unlock a Divine Rite and gain `+2 XP` in it, or gain `+1 XP` in an already unlocked Rite.

 #### Adventuring